GraphStory/graph-kit-php/logs/README.md

-Your Slim Framework application's log files will be written to this directory.
+Your Graph Kit log files will be written to this directory.